jsaintro/publicnotes/3dprinting/Bed Calibration/UBL Unified Bed Levelling.md

     G28
     M48
     ```
-    Note: Standard deviation below 0.01 is acceptable (I get 0.008 when bed is heated)
+    Note: Standard deviation at or below 0.01 is good (I get 0.008 when bed is heated on the M8 inductive probe)

 # Operation
 1. Reset to defaults